Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 for any $k$-algebra $A$ by the above lemma (in which there is no Noetherianity assumption) and the fppf sheafification of the resulting presheaf $A\rightsquigarrow\mathrm H^1(A,\mathrm R(G))$ is trivial.

-The operation of taking the largest multiplicative subgroup (resp. largest unipotent quotient) of a commutative affine algebraic group is an exact functor, as can be checked over the algebraic closure $\overline{k}$ (over which the multiplicative-unipotent decomposition is canonically split; see the beginning of Subsection \ref{ssectgenanis}).
-Using Proposition \ref{propweilrestrunip}, the multiplicative part of $\mathrm R(\mathbf G_{\mathrm m,\,k'})$ is exactly $\mathbf G_{\mathrm m}$, which forces the following commutative diagram with exact rows and columns
+The operation of taking the largest multiplicative subgroup (resp. largest unipotent quotient) $G^m$ (resp.\ $G^u$) of a commutative affine algebraic group $G$ is an exact functor, as~can~be~checked over the algebraic closure $\overline{k}$ (over which the multiplicative-unipotent decomposition splits; see the beginning of Subsection \ref{ssectgenanis}).
+The quotient $\mathrm R(\mathbf G_{\mathrm m,\,k'})/\mathbf G_{\mathrm m}$ is unipotent by Proposition \ref{propweilrestrunip}, so $\mathrm R(\mathbf G_{\mathrm m,\,k'})^m = \mathbf G_{\mathrm m}$, which shows exactness of rows and columns in the commutative diagram

 in which each column is the multiplicative-unipotent decomposition of the middle group.
-The map $\mathrm R(\mathbf G_{\mathrm m})\rightarrow \mathrm R(\mathbf G_{\mathrm m})$ in the middle is, for $k$-algebras $A$, given by
+The map $\mathrm R(\mathbf G_{\mathrm m,\,k'})\rightarrow \mathrm R(\mathbf G_{\mathrm m,\,k'})$ in the middle is, for $k$-algebras $A$, given by

 and thus factors through $\mathbf G_{\mathrm m}$, as shown in the diagram (if $k' = k^{1/p^n}$, then the dashed arrow is the ``norm map'' $\mathrm N_{k'/k}$).
 It follows that all $4$ groups in the bottom row are abstractly isomorphic, and in particular smooth connected unipotent of dimension $[k':k]-1$, as is true for $U_{\mathbf G_{\mathrm m}}$.